gitprowl/calaboose/README.md

 <pre>gem calaboose</pre>

-Much like GitHub's Hoosegow, you have to configure Calaboose to connect to a non standard Unix socket:
+Much like GitHub's <a href="http://www.github.com/github.com/Hoosegow"/a>, you have to configure Calaboose to connect to a non standard Unix socket:

 ```ruby
   ensure